 Building an audience and maintaining an active and effective social media presence is not as easy as it used to be.

-Rewind the clock little more than two years, and a few cleverly-constructed captions on some sporadically uploaded images could generate interest, build your brand and help gain support for a good cause.
+Rewind the clock little more than three years, and a few cleverly constructed captions on some sporadically uploaded images could generate interest, build your brand and help gain support for a good cause.

 Today, social media is immersed in complex algorithms, paid and sponsored ads, and often-convoluted insights.
 Without a dedicated social media manager to keep you on track (a luxury rarely afforded in the charity sector), social media can appear complicated and overwhelming.